eligaconstance/staging/docs/using_console/console-import-nodes.md

 > **_NOTE:_** If you see the location field during import, you can choose whether to specify the location where the peer was created or to have the peer re-exported, in which case the console will not ask for this information.

-After you import the peer into the console, you can install smart contracts on the peer and join the peer to channels in your fabric.
+After you import the peer into the console, you can install smart contracts on the peer and join the peer to channels in your blockchain.

 ## Importing a CA

 A CA node is the component that issues certificates to all network entities (peers, ordering services, clients, and so on) so that these entities can communicate, authenticate, and ultimately transact.
 Each organization has their own CA that acts as their root of trust.
 You should add your organizations whether you are joining or building a consortium.
-You can learn more about CAs in the [overview of components](../getting_started/component-overview.md).
+You can learn more about CAs in the [overview of components](component-overview).

 After you import a CA, you can use it to register and enroll users or create organization definitions exactly as you would with any other CA.

-To import a CA to the console and operate it, the network operator must have already exported the CA from the Fabric Operatons Console where it was deployed.
-Importing a CA allows you to register new users and [enroll identities](../using_console/console-identities.md#enrolling-an-identity).
+To import a CA to the console and operate it, the network operator must have already exported the CA from the Operations Console where it was deployed.
+Importing a CA allows you to register new users and [enroll identities](console-identities#enrolling-an-identity).

 ### Before you begin

 Before you can import a CA, you need to decide on the method you will use to become an admin of the CA (there is little that can be accomplished with an imported CA unless you also are an admin of the CA).
-See [gathering certificates or credentials](#gathering-certificates-or-credentials) and follow the path that best suits your use case.
+See, [Gathering certificates or credentials](#gathering-certificates-or-credentials) and follow the path that best suits your use case.
 Also, ensure that the JSON representing the CA is available.

 ### How to import a CA